 Developing a Search Engine Optimization-friendly website can appear like a daunting task, but the process can be broken down into a few manageable steps.
 Beginning with finding a domain name and web host, and down to the minute details of site maps formation, information pages, and privacy policies, this content provides valuable information on the steps to basic website structure and higher search engine rankings on Google.

 Domain names establish a connection between consumers and the company, and are a major factor in search-engine ranking.
 The best domain names are either the brand or company’s name, or contain keywords that describe the content to be found on the website.
 It’s favorable to register a name without hyphens or too many extra characters.

 To register for a domain name, navigate to www.godaddy.com and search for your selected domain using the top-level domain (TLD) extension.

-SEO TIP: If available you should select a .com TLD.
+SEO TIP from the Fusion Las Vegas’ web design team: If available you should select a .com TLD.
 Be careful and do not be allured to purchase a non .com simply because your preferred name isn’t available.
 If your desired domain isn’t available you should consider acquiring the domain.
 There are domain brokers (GoDaddy is one as is Moniker and Sedo) that can help you acquire the domain.

 If the selected domain has already been registered, you may be able to register the name through a different TLD extension or choose one of the alternative suggestions from GoDaddy.
 Once a decision is made, continue to registration and check out.
 Please keep suggestion above in mind when selecting a non .com TLD.